March 20, 2013

 The orchestra has performed on British TV including ‘Parkinson’ and was invited to perform a concert for HRH Prince of Wales American Foundation at Buckingham Palace.

 In August 2009 the John Wilson Orchestra made its debut at the BBC Proms at the Royal Albert Hall in a concert celebrating the 75th anniversary of the MGM Film musicals.
 The concert was broadcast live on British television.
 In August 2010 the orchestra returned to the BBC Proms in a celebration of Rodgers & Hammerstein film musicals.
 In the autumn of 2010 the John Wilson Orchestra performed its first national tour of the United Kingdom.
 The John Wilson Orchestra performed a Christmas special ‘Swingin Christmas’ for BBC Television which was broadcast on Christmas night 2010.
-The John Wilson Orchestra records exclusively for EMI Classics.
+The John Wilson Orchestra records exclusively for Warner Classics.